redot-src/php-validator/README.md

 ## Custom rules

-If you have a specific rule that you want to use, you can create a class that extends `Validator\AbstractRule` and register it.
+If you have a specific rule you want to use, you can create a class that extends `Validator\AbstractRule` and register it.

 ```php